nikcleju/Didactic/docs/TemeLicenta.md

 Use image processing algorithms to detect the lanes from a traffic video and understand:

-- which line we are currently on
+- which lane we are currently on
 - is there a curve next, or is the road straight

 Implement it live on a Raspberry PI or equivalent.